integratedfordevelopers/integrated/README.md

 		decision_map:
 			"Integrated\Bundle\StorageBundle\Document\File": [local]

-**The redistribution command does not make use of the decision map and copies file given files in the given storage.**
+**The redistribution command does not make use of the decision map and copies all files in the given storage.**

+#### File identifier ###
+A file requires an unique identifier.
+By default the identifier is based on the contents of the file.
+You can write your own implementation of `Integrated\Bundle\StorageBundle\Storage\Identifier\Identifier`.

+	// app/config.yml
+	integrated_storage:
+		// ...
+		identifier_class: FileIdentifier

+When no namespace has been given it will look in `Integrated\Bundle\StorageBundle\Storage\Identifier` by default.
+To provide a class add a backspace in front.

+#### Url Resolver ###
+In some cases you will need to add logic to the URL resolver.
+You can write your own implementation of `Integrated\Bundle\StorageBundle\Storage\Resolver\ResolverInterface`.

+	// app/config.yml
+	integrated_storage:
+		// ..
+		resolver:
+			public:
+				public: /uploads/documents
+				resolver_class: UriResolver

+When no namespace has been given it will look in `Integrated\Bundle\StorageBundle\Storage\Resolver` by default.

 ## License ##
 This bundle is under the MIT license.
 See the complete license in the bundle: